h0mbre/Learning-C/Assignment-26/README.md

 The first syscall we're going to make is `socket()`.
 The explanation for socket is not very difficult, you can do this!
 Make sure you pay attention to the return value, this value will be needed for subsequent syscalls.

 ### Bind()
 The next syscall will be `bind()`.
 This one is a bit of a doozie so I will help you with this one.
+The function definition for bind is: `int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen)`.
+We can get the `sockfd` parameter from our `socket()` call.

-We first need to build a struct which we're used to.
+Next we need to build a struct which we're used to.
 The struct definition we'll be using is the one for `sockaddr_in`.
 This is because `bind()` takes an argument that is a pointer to a struct of type `sockaddr`; however, we actually use `sockaddr_in` as our struct type because they are the same size and according to the manpage for bind, "the only purpose of \[the sockaddr structure\] is to cast the structure pointer passed in addr in order to avoid compiler warnings."

 We first need to create an instace of the `sockaddr_in` struct called `server_addr` as this code will be run on the server in a client-server paradigm of network connections:
 ```c